nus-cs2103-AY2324S1/ip/docs/README.md

 Changes description of Task 1 to 'birthday party'.

 ```
-Updated the description of Task 1 from "Welcome Tea" to "homework"
+Updated the description of Task 1 from "Welcome Tea" to "birthday party"
 Now you have 2 tasks in the list.
 ```